Paqmind/react-ultimate/README.md

 ### Browserify vs WebPack.

-Just look at this [mess](https://github.com/kriasoft/react-starter-kit/blob/master/webpack.config.js).
-We prefer to keep everything simple with Browserify.
+Not really like both.
+TODO take a second look at WebPack

 ### Builds